vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 Within its own bounded context ( If it exists ) the database may provide provide strong consistency but when you look at it as an overarching system you would see that there are some obvious problems

 How would one back this system up that runs multiple databases from multiple vendors and the onus of co-ordination lies with the application tier.

+BAC Theorem

 There are two paths that a business can take

 * Inconsistent business backups with maximum availability
 * Consistent backups but with limited availability